warrior1211421/Gaming-Techies/content/posts/top-5-best-motherboards-for-core-i7-8700k-reviews-comparison-2021.md

       completely different architecture.
 Still, in terms of performance, the Intel Core i7-8700K is pretty similar to AMD Ryzen 7 2700x except for a few differences.
-    question: What is the AMD equivalent of Intel I7-8700K?
+    question: What is the AMD Equivalent of intel I7-8700K?
 ---